Tilia cordata: Pests and diseases

 The tree is fairly disease-resistant, though a common problem is leaf scorch where planted on dry soils, however leaf scorch is not a long-term problem as the leaves are lost in the autumn.
-Pests include Japanese beetles, aphids, lace bugs and various species of moths, such as Lymantria dispar dispar (Gypsy moth).
+Pests include Japanese beetles, aphids, lace bugs, linden jewel beetles, and various species of moths, such as Lymantria dispar dispar (Gypsy moth).
 This moth is one of the top 100 invasive species in North America, introduced by Étienne Léopold Trouvelot, and citizens are encouraged to remove Gypsy moth egg masses and cocoons from tree bark in order to help prevent the spread of this species.